 Market conditions change, investors own requirements change, change is the only constant.
 Then why should your portfolio remain the same?
 The other truism of investment is that if you want to manage your portfolio, then you need to be able to measure all dimensions of risk and return.
 Finally, evaluation of a portfolio is necessary as wealth managers keep recommending products & investments without a full appreciation of their client’s existing portfolio.
 The evaluation of what the addition of the new investment or product does to your portfolio’s risk and return metrics will protect you against poor advice.

 So you agree that portfolios should be regularly evaluated to check if it is fit for purpose?
-By fit for purpose, we mean that your portfolio is capable of delivering what you want from it.
+By fit for purpose, we mean that your portfolio can deliver what you want from it.
 Herein lies a problem.
-The lack of suitable information and the absence of the specialised knowledge necessary to conduct portfolio reviews prevents almost all individual investors from conducting any review.
+The lack of suitable information and the absence of the specialized knowledge necessary to conduct portfolio reviews prevents almost all individual investors from conducting any review.

 Let’s take the case of Ram, a hypothetical investor.
 Ram is 45 years old and has a portfolio for his retirement.
 Given his stage in life he has a moderately aggressive risk profile.
 His portfolio of about Rs.
 1 crore looks like: